 GATEWAY

-The Gateway connects the production line to the Cloud services by considering each device, either physical or virtual, as a software module via the OSGi framework.
+The GW connects the production line to the cloud services by considering each device, be it physical or virtual, as a software module via the OSGi framework.

-OSGi Framework
+The OSGi framework

-The non-profit open service gateway initiative (OSGi) was born in 1999 by union of IBM, Oracle, Philips, Sun, etc., with the aim to standardize the approach of modular applications development in the field of home and industrial automation.
-Today, the OSGi technology has been used in vehicles, in the final generation of the mobile, as well as in software, both desktop and server [51].
-From the programming point of view, OSGi is a modular system for Java language, which defines the modality to create modules and how to interact with each other at runtime [52].
-The OSGi architecture is composed by OSGi Framework and a set of bundles.
-OSGi implements a centralized service-oriented architecture with loosely coupled services.
+The non-profit OSGi was initiated in 1999 through the union of IBM, Oracle, Philips, Sun, etc., with the aim of standardising the approach to modular application development in the field of home and industrial automation.
+Today, the OSGi technology has been used in vehicles, the final generation of mobiles, and in software, both in terms of desktops and servers [51].
+From the programming point of view, the OSGi present a modular system for Java language, which defines the modality for creating modules and how they mutually interact during runtime [52].
+The OSGi architecture is composed of the OSGi framework and a set of bundles.
+The OSGi implements a centralised service-oriented architecture with loosely coupled services.

-The advantages of using OSGi framework include: platform and application independence, multiple services support, dynamic updates, service collaboration support and security; more details are available in [53].
+The advantages of using the OSGi framework include platform and application independence, multiple service support, dynamic updates, service collaboration support, and security, with more details on this provided in [53].

-Implementation Details
+Implementation details

-The application developed with OSGi framework is based on an extensible core to manage dataflow related to multiple bundles which cooperate by using services.
-The proposed approach provides a supervisor-bundle and a collection of bundles which are related to sensors, devices, database management, data analysis, Cloud communication and notification mechanisms.
-The supervisor-bundle represents the active extensible core to integrate sensors and notification mechanisms into the software platform.
-This core is also used for the management of security events related to sensors, can run notification-events such as messages to the administrator, where threats are logged into the software platform.
-In particular, notification-events concern email, push and text messages, alarms, etc. The management of the supervisor-bundle can be also performed by using a Web-access which provides tools for local and remote bundles administration.
-It is important to note that a message notification, associated to specific events, is logically sent to the final users but are physically sent by a Cloud infrastructure.
-The gateway creates the message with a specific payload and alert tag which is interpreted by a dedicated Cloud function.
-Figure 2 shows the proposed Bundles architecture, where sensors and devices are involved in the monitoring of security-related events.
+The application developed with the OSGi framework is based on an extensible core to manage the dataflow related to multiple bundles that cooperate via the use of various services.
+The proposed approach provides a supervisor bundle and a collection of bundles that are related to sensors, devices, database management, data analysis, cloud communication and notification mechanisms.
+The supervisor bundle represents the active extensible core to integrate the sensors and notification mechanisms into the software platform.
+This core is also used for the management of security events related to the sensors, while it can also run notification events such as messages to the administrator, where threats are logged into the software platform.
+Specifically, notification events are related to emails, push and text messages, alarms, etc. The management of the supervisor bundle can be also performed using a web-access that provides tools for local and remote bundle administration.
+It is important to note that while a message notification associated with specific events is logically sent to the final users, it will be physically sent via a cloud infrastructure.
+The GW creates the message with a specific payload and an alert tag that is interpreted by a dedicated cloud function.
+Figure 2 shows the proposed bundle architecture, where sensors and devices are involved in the monitoring of any security-related events.
 In the proposed scenario, several combinations of sensors and devices are possible.
-For example, a sensor can be connected to a single device or to many.
-A sensor can be active and directly send data to supervisor, or it can be passive and requiring the polling of the supervisor module for starting the acquisition.
-The local database, which is used to save data coming from production line sensors, before transmission to the Cloud, consists both of static and dynamic tables.
-While static tables include the collection of every device involved in the system, the dynamic ones contain data and statistics.
-Information stored into static tables include device’s ID, credential accesses, and statistical indicator.
-They are updated when two types of events are called: a new Cloud setting, or a new device added to the OSGi Framework (in this case, a new bundle is installed in the software).
-On the other hand, dynamic tables are updated in runtime.
+For example, a sensor can be connected to a single device or to many, while it can be active, directly sending data to the supervisor, or passive, requiring the polling of the supervisor module for initiating the acquisition.
+The local database, which is used to save data from the production line sensors before transmission to the Cloud, consists of both static and dynamic tables.
+Static tables include the collection of every device involved in the system, while dynamic tables contain data and statistics.
+The information stored in static tables includes the device’s ID, credential accesses, and statistical indicators.
+This information is updated when two types of events are notified: a new cloud setting or a new device added to the OSGi framework (in this case, a new bundle is installed in the software).
+Meanwhile, dynamic tables are updated during runtime.